ErikBoesen/gimp-web/content/release-notes/gimp-2.10.md

 first appeared in the GIMP-Painter fork.

 The _Smudge_ tool got updates specifically targeted in painting use case.
-The new _No erase effect_ option prevent the tools from changing alpha of pixels.
+The new _No erase effect_ option prevents the tools from changing alpha of pixels.
 And the foreground color can now be blended into smudged pixels, controlled by a new _Flow_ slider, where 0 means no blending.